matloff/fastStat/README.md

 And things don't stop there.
 Actually, many types of estimators have some kinds of sums within them, and thus have an approximately normal distribution, provided the estimator is a smooth function of those sums.
-(a taylor series approximation results in a linear function of normal random variable, thus again normal.)
+(A Taylor series approximation results in a linear function of normal random variable, thus again normal.)

-Thus approximate CIs can be found for lots of different estimators, notably maximum likelihood estimators and least-squares parametric regression estimators, as we will see in later lessons.
+Thus approximate CIs can be found for lots of different estimators, notably Maximum Likelihood Estimators and least-squares parametric regression estimators, as we will see in later lessons.

 In other words, we have the following principle (the name is mine, the